G1_DinoLab_Ebook

 Comparing and Ordering Numbers

-Tick the group that has less
+Tick the group that has less objects.

-14. Draw arrows to put the train cars in order.
+14. Draw arrows to put the train coaches in order.
+One is done for you.

 16. Tick ( ) the correct one.
-One is done for you
+One is done for you.

-Which one is big?
+Which one is bigger?

-Which one is long?
+Which one is longer?

-Which one is tall?
+Which one is taller?

 Understanding addition

-2. One cube added.
+2. One cube is added.
 Count them all.

-6 + 1 = 7 + 1 =
+6 + 1 =

 3. Colour the cubes to match the picture.
+One is done for you.

 4. Fill in the missing numbers in the boxes.
 Each stack of boxes should add up to 4.

 5. Match the pictures with their sums using the lines.
+One is done for you.

-6. Write the sums for each picture.
+6. Write the sums.
+One is done for you.

 7. Fill in the missing numbers.